LGBTI

 Body

-There are no statistics relating to the number of nurses, midwives and students who identify as LGBTI (lesbian, gay, bisexual, trans, and/or intersex) in Australia.
-People who identify as LGBTI may experience homophobia, transphobia or biphobia from societal discourses and/or institutional beliefs and practices.
+There are no statistics relating to the number of nurses, midwives and students who identify as LGBTQIA+ (lesbian, gay, bisexual, trans, queer, intersex, asexual and other groups) in Australia.
+People who identify as LGBTQIA+ may experience homophobia, transphobia biphobia or other forms of discrimination from societal discourses and/or institutional beliefs and practices.
 The consequence of this may result in internalising feelings of shame, fear and guilt.

 Policies and procedures in each workplace protect staff from discrimination.
 They include the values of the organisation, prevention of bullying and harassment and local Occupational Health and Safety policies and procedures.
 If you experience discrimination in your workplace as a result of your sexual orientation speak to your manager, or your human resource department.